 Check the harness pressure gauge and, if necessary, release any pressure trapped in the system by opening the bypass knob.
-Remove the quick connect coupling from the air-cylinder.
-Squeeze both button's and lift to unlock the clamp down latch, then slide the cylinder out.
+Loosen and remove the Audi-Alarm coupling nut from the cylinder.
+Lift and turn the latch wing to loosen the cylinder band and latch and slide the cylinder out.

-- Wipe off all surface dirt with a sponge dampened (not soaking) in mild cleaning solution such as NDC.
-Rinse the sponge and squeeze it dry. - Do not allow water to enter the second stage regulator. - Wipe dry with a clean cloth. - Let the harness air-dry.
+- Wipe off all surface dirt with a sponge dampened (not soaking) in mild cleaning solution.
+Rinse the sponge and squeeze it dry. - Work up a thick lather on the sponge with mild soap.
+Thoroughly wash the harness with the lathered sponge, being careful to use the lather only.
+Do not allow water to enter the second stage regulator. - Wipe dry with a clean cloth. - Let the harness air-dry.